-285. Any person who unlawfully and without colour of right but not so as to be guilty of stealing, takes or converts to his own use or to the use of any other person any vehicle or cycle, however propelled, or any vessel, is guilty of a misdemeanour, and shall be liable to imprisonment for 12 months and to a fine of \$200.
+292. Any person who unlawfully and without colour of right, but not so as to be guilty of stealing, takes or converts to his own use or to the use of any other person, any draught or riding animal, or any vessel, is guilty of a misdemeanour, and shall be liable to imprisonment for six months, or to a fine of two hundred dollars, or to both such imprisonment and such fine.

+PART XXX

-PART XXX ROBBERY AND EXTORTION
+ROBBERY AND EXTORTION